~TV Executives during Christmas film re-runs season

 2: IT’S A WONDERFUL LIFE (1946)

 If it’s Christmas Eve, and you’re watching a holiday film on TV, you’re probably watching It’s a Wonderful Life.
-It’s considered the most inspirational film of all time, though in retrospect people think it’s uplifting because it’s a horribly depressing movie that just happens to be happy for the last five minutes.
+It’s considered the most inspirational film of all time, though in retrospect people think it’s uplifting because it’s a horribly depressing movie that just happens to be happy for the last five minutes (this would later be called “pulling a Pursuit of Happiness”).
 It’s filled with such wonderful family holiday values as a bankrupt man attempting suicide, a druggist poisoning and killing children, and an entire boat full of people dying because a five year old child drowned in a frozen lake one time.
 There are also such touching moments as the time a kindergarten teacher was verbally berated by an inexplicably hotheaded protagonist for giving a small girl a rose, an old befuddled man got robbed of $8,000, and we discovered that angels-in-training have the horrifying ability to wipe your existence from the very face of this Earth.
 You know all of this, and openly acknowledge it, but you still love the movie because, admit it, the first time you saw it and they started singing “Auld Lang Syne” at the end, you teared up a little.
 It’s okay, we’re not judging at all, we’ll even let you drink because of it.

 Drinking Game Rules

 Every time Jimmy Stewart yells someone’s name, take a drink.
 Take two drinks every time he yells “Mary,” “Clarence,” or “Zuzu.”

 Chug a beer whenever someone sings “Buffalo Gals.”

 Take half of a shot every time Potter does or says something dickish [Editor’s note: this originally was listed as a full shot, but we were forced to lower the amount when a bunch of people started dying of alcohol poisoning around Christmas].